 Memo is a super-powered app for your team's knowledge

-Login in with SlackMemo will be shutting down on March 16th.
+Login in with SlackMemo has shut down on March 16th

 New signups are no longer going to be accepted for Memo starting January 16th.